victorpreston/alx-higher_level_programming/README.md

 ## About

-- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Full stack Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Victor Preston](https://github.com/victorpreston).
+- This repository consists of all the .Subject projects done with [ALX Africa](https://www.alxafrica.com/) Software Engineering course in partnership with [Holberton School](https://www.holbertonschool.com/) by [Victor Preston](https://github.com/victorpreston).

 ## Resource